 Conservation status Not evaluated (NE)

 Taxonomic note This species can also be readily be distinguished from H. carolina in fruit.
-This species has two large wings (hence “diptera”) and two that are reduced to almost ridges, compared to H. carolina which has 4-winged fruit.
-A large flowered form with flowers to c.3 cm from the eastern edge of the species’s range, known as var. magniflora, is reduced to a synonym of the type (Fritsch 2009).
-In cultivation large flowered forms are recognised as a cultivar group, Magniflora Group.
+This species has two large wings (hence “diptera”) and two that are reduced to almost ridges, compared to H. carolina which has 4-winged fruit, with all wings of approximately equal size.
+A large flowered form with flowers to c.
+3 cm, from the eastern edge of the species’s range and previously known as var. magniflora, is reduced to a synonym of the type (Fritsch 2009).
+In cultivation large flowered forms are recognised as a cultivar group, the Magniflora Group.